junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean opens his eyes.

 There on the sky, the astonishing color and lights are forming and shifting.
 Bright and abundant in color, the lights are like moving clouds, flicking on the dark curtain of the sky.
 In fact, the lights are like curtains themselves.
-Dazzling green lights shape into vertical lines, as low as reaching to the ground, as high as outer space.
+Dazzling green lights shape into vertical lines, as low as reaching the ground, as high as outer space.
 The green curtain sweeps through the sky, leaving a lighter amber green shade on its trail.

 Dean has never seen an aurora borealis before.
 He stares at the breathtaking scenes on the sky without blinking, wondering if it's something natural or there is a tear somewhere nearby.
 Wondering, if Cas is going to show up any time under this astonishingly beautiful sky.